EshaanAgg/web/src/content/blog/kafka-fetch.md

 title: "Consuming Messages | BYO Kafka"
 description: All the concepts, and documentation you need to know to need to pass the "Consume Messages" test in the Build Your Own Kafka challenge.
 pubDate: 2025-05-12
+updatedDate: 2025-05-13
 tags: ["kafka", "codecrafters", "2025"]
+hero: "./images/byok.png"
+heroAlt: "A deck of numbered cards from 1 to 5 and text 'Build Your Own Kafka' with CodeCrafter's logo"
 draft: false
 pinned: true
 ---